National Oceanography Centre Southampton: British Ocean Sediment Core Repository

 The British Ocean Sediment Core Repository (BOSCORF) located at NOCS and operated by NERC is the central storage facility for sediment cores collected by NERC ships and NERC-funded research.
 All cores are logged and all data generated from the cores is archived for visualization and open access.

 Education

 Undergraduate programs

 Three tracks of undergraduate education are offered at the NOCS: a three-year Bachelor of Science, a four-year Integrated Master of Science, and a Foundation Year for students without an appropriate A level.
 Four undergraduate programs are offered, in Oceanography, Marine Biology, Geology and Geophysics.

 Postgraduate programs

 The Graduate School of the National Oceanography Centre Southampton offers degree programs at both Master and PhD level.
 Furthermore, NOCS is the lead of the Southampton Partnership for Innovative Training of Future Investigators Researching the Environment consortium, which also includes the British Antarctic Survey, Plymouth Marine Laboratory, the Natural History Museum, London, the NERC Centre for Ecology & Hydrology, and others.
 The consortium is funded through NERCs Doctoral Training Partnership initiative.

 General public

-NOCS reaches out to the general public interested to learn more about the world's oceans, marine biology and the natural environment in general.
 Activities and events include an annual Ocean and Earth Day, a public seminar series of marine life talks, and "Discover Oceanography" sessions aboard Callista.